Monday, December 7, 2015

 fried peach pie topped with a scoop of peach ice Cream

-I walked around Peach Park taking pictures of the giant peach statue sitting on a large bucket with a sign that read, Peach Park Clanton, Al (do not sit on the peach)
+I walked around Peach Park, taking pictures of the giant peach statue sitting on a large bucket with a sign that read, Peach Park, Clanton, AL (do not sit on the peach)

-I took pictures of a green birdhouse, several wooden bridges, a pond, the playground area, a large red barn where children could play, a swing, a gazebo, a lighthouse, a red caboose (that is rented as an RV) a rose bush, a tractor and my husband sitting at a picnic table.
+I took pictures of a green birdhouse, several wooden bridges, a pond, the playground area, a large red barn where children could play, a swing, a gazebo, a lighthouse, a red caboose (that is rented as an RV), a rose bush, a tractor, and my husband sitting at a picnic table.

-large red barn where children could play
+A large red barn where children could play

 Back on the road for another four hours, stopping only for fuel and to use the restrooms.

-We stopped in Bay Minette, Alabama to get our oil changes at Chuck Stevens Dodge.
+We stopped in Bay Minette, Alabama, to get our oil changes at Chuck Stevens Dodge.

-Lewis Armstrong, (with his trumpet) Elvis Presley, Marilyn Monroe, Jimmy Dean, Willie Nelson, Jerry Lewis, Glen Miller, and Madison Bourbon Jazz.
+Lewis Armstrong (with his trumpet), Elvis Presley, Marilyn Monroe, Jimmy Dean, Willie Nelson, Jerry Lewis, Glen Miller, and Madison Bourbon Jazz.

-In the painting of Dean Martin, Jerry Lewis, and Jimmy Dean they all appeared with a cigarette.
+In the painting of Dean Martin, Jerry Lewis, and Jimmy Dean, they all appeared with a cigarette.

 I told him that someone had done a great job, but I did not want to buy them.